 Helen Oyeyemi’s writing defies classification, blending horror, fantasy, fairy tales, and folklore.
 Though her works don’t always fit comfortably into the horror genre, they range from unsettling to truly frightening and often employ elements of the paranormal or bizarre.
 In The Icarus Girl, which Oyeyemi published when she was just 20, an awkward young girl makes a strange new friend who may or may not be real.
 The novel mixes paranormal and Gothic themes with Nigerian folklore.
 In her 2009 novel White is For Witching, meanwhile, Oyeyemi tells the story of a mysterious house in Dover, England, and the secrets of the family who lives there.
 Reviewing that novel, The Austin Chronicle dubbed Oyeyemi the "direct heir to [Shirley Jackson’s] Gothic throne."

-Jac Jemc is a relatively new literary face, but her latest novel more than earns her a spot on this list.
-The Grip of It, which came out in August 2017, tells the story of a young couple who moves from a cramped apartment in a big city into a spacious suburban home, only to find it haunted by mysterious forces.
+Jac Jemc’s The Grip of It tells the story of a young couple who moves from a cramped apartment in a big city into a spacious suburban home, only to find it haunted by mysterious forces.
 That might sound like a traditional horror premise, yet the novel is anything but.
 Instead, it's surreal and disorienting, written in feverish prose that keeps you in its grip even when nothing in particular is happening.
-Aspiring writers, take note: Jemc also keeps a catalogue of all of her rejection letters on her site as a testament to the challenges of being a working writer.